convoluted-m/AIE-Certification-Challenge/README.md

 | Context Recall | 0.3500 | **0.4000** |
 | Noise Sensitivity | 0.3699 | **0.2803** |

-Evaluation note: In this run, the hybrid retriever improved retrieval quality (`context_precision`, `context_recall`) and reduced noise sensitivity, with only a negligible drop in faithfulness.
-Since RAGAS is LLM-judge based and non-deterministic, results should be interpreted as trend evidence and validated across repeated runs.
+The hybrid retriever improved retrieval quality (`context_precision`, `context_recall`) and reduced noise sensitivity.
+However, faithfulness didn't improve, in  fact it dropped slightly.

-Noise metric note: We track `noise_sensitivity_relevant` to measure how much irrelevant retrieved context interferes with answer quality (lower is better).
-In this run it improved from 0.3699 (baseline) to 0.2803 (hybrid).
-Example from per-question outputs: for `"Have I dreamt about whales?"`, retrieved contexts still included multiple water-related dreams that did not mention whales.
-This illustrates residual retrieval noise from semantic similarity, even when the final answer is correct.
+Noise sensitivity improved from 0.3699 (baseline) to 0.2803 (hybrid).
+For `"Have I dreamt about whales?"`, retrieved contexts still included multiple water-related dreams that did not mention whales.
+This illustrates retrieval noise from semantic similarity.

 ## 7. Next Steps

-- **Retrieval quality**
+- Try other retrieval strategies such as reranking with an open soucre model, if available (I didn't use the Cogere Reranker give my privacy concern)
-  - Add query-aware retrieval depth (higher top-k for pattern/aggregation queries).
+- Try query-aware retrieval with as higher top-k for pattern/aggregation queries
-  - Improve recurring-pattern aggregation and symbol extraction beyond keyword matching.
+- Explore theme extraction beyond keyword matching with, e.g. a classifier.
-  - Evaluate local/open-source rerankers and metadata-aware retrieval (not external services like Cohere Rerank, to preserve privacy goals).
-- **Product and UX**
-  - Add timeline and dashboard views for recurring motifs/locations.
+- Add timeline and dashboard views for recurring themes.
-  - Add visualizations and emotional-tone retrieval for richer reflection workflows.
+- Explore emotional-tone retrieval for richer reflection workflows, potentially with a classifier.
 - Allow users to upload their own dream journal PDFs directly from the UI.
-- **Privacy and deployment**
-  - Replace Tavily with a fully local alternative to remove the remaining external API dependency.
-  - Assess performance/scalability on laptop-class hardware and evaluate persistent vector storage options.
+- Potetnially remove Tavily web search tool given it exposes the app to the web.
+- Assess better options in terms of performance on local hardware such as laptops specially for the vector storage options.
+I run the LLM inference on a private GPU since my laptop struggled but kept the vector store on my laptop and it felt heavy.
-  - Explore optional public corpora (e.g., DreamBank) and gather feedback from open-source self-analysis communities.
+- Explore public corpora for demo data and training data for classifiers.

-## Notes and Limitations

-- Privacy-first/local-first is the target architecture for this project, but the current prototype is not strictly fully local while Tavily is enabled because Tavily is an external web API.
-- Tavily is included in this prototype to satisfy the assignment requirement to integrate at least one external API/tool.
+- Consider asking for feedback from the community when an improved version is built.

-- The current prototype uses an in-memory Qdrant vector store and local model inference, which can be slow or resource-heavy on a laptop-class machine; this will be reviewed in future iterations.
+This app is a prototype so it has obviius limitaions.
+I was primarily copncerned with the pivacy-first local deployment but the prototype   uses Tavily to satisfy the certification challenges requirements.
+As mentioned before, the  prototype uses an in-memory Qdrant vector store and local model inference, which is resource-heavy and may be slow if using a laptop not GPU.
+This will be reviewed in future iterations.
-- RAGAS uses an LLM-as-judge evaluator, so metric scores are non-deterministic across runs; single-run results should be treated as indicative trends rather than absolute values.

 ## How to Run